 The reaction I got from Douglas suggested that I was being too hopeful, if a wee bit daft.

 “Oh God no!
-We’ve got another two hours to get to Glen Brittle.”
+We’ve got another two hours to go till we get to Glen Brittle.”

 Five hours later we were sitting by the Fairy Pools, watching young men in trunks braving the cold water.
 We hadn’t come across a single soul on our way to Glen Brittle, but now the main path to the pools was teeming with locals, tourists, and overjoyed canines.

 “Five bloody hours,” Douglas muttered, munching away on cold sausages that kept attracting the unwanted attention of every dog that trotted past.

 “But I’ve only taken 80 photos or so on our way here,” I protested.

 Before getting back on the path to Sligachan, I promised Douglas I’d put my camera away, knowing it would help us reach the campsite before nightfall.
 We were making good timing, until we came across some sheep.
 An hour later, we were skidding over wet rocks and hoping that we hadn’t forgotten to pack our torches that morning.

 “Did you honestly feel the need to stop for a conversation with that sheep?”
 Douglas said, gasping for air.

 I looked up at the darkening sky, then down at my camera.

 “I took a few photos of it, too.”